What about PARENTS?

 MONTESSORI

-It's difficult to argue with the Montessori emphasis on
+It's difficult to argue with the Montessori emphasis on developing natural interests, hands-on learning and real-world skills.

 The emphasis on independence and students as naturally driven and able to learn on their own seems well-placed also.